 But during production, the studio flipped and demanded CGI be added to replace the practical effects work (which had already been completed by Amalgamated Dynamics), resulting in hasty additions of dodgy looking CGI.

 This annoyed a lot of fans and the result wasn’t as good as it should have been, which once again raised the regular complaint of CGI being a lazy addition to many contemporary films.

-After The Thing 2011 debacle, and continued negative feedback about the overuse of CGI, let’s hope this balance is maintained to a greater effect in future.
+After 2011’s The Thing debacle, and continued negative feedback about the overuse of CGI, let’s hope this balance is maintained to greater effect in future.
 Eh?